A nuchal cord — or a cord around the neck — is one of many things mothers-to-be fear about childbirth.

 Inductions of labour, especially with synthetic oxytocin (Syntocinon in Australia or Pitocin in the US) can cause fetal distress.
 Once you’re hooked up to the drip, it will remain on until after the birth.
 Many mothers-to-be accept an epidural after these inductions, because synthetic oxytocin can make the uterus work very hard.
 Artificial oxytocin doesn’t work the same as natural oxytocin (doesn’t cross the blood-brain barrier) nor are the contractions like natural labour contractions.

 With an epidural in place, the mother-to-be can’t feel a thing, but her baby is still under the effect of the strong, constant contractions due to the synthetic oxytocin.
 The uterus works harder and faster, meaning the blood and oxygen supply can easily become compressed — not just from the induction, but also because the mother is now immobilised, flat on her back.
 This can lead to the baby becoming distressed, requiring an emergency c-section.
-Then everyone thanks the doctor for saving the baby.
+Then everyone thanks to the doctor for saving the baby.

 This is called the cascade of interventions — you start one intervention (the induction), then more are required.
 It can quite easily snowball into an emergency c-section.
 However, if there happens to be a cord around the neck at the same time, this may be used as the reason for the c-section, with no further investigation performed.